 Ready for lunch or a snack?
-Head to the massive food hall located within the Mercado da Riberia market to find some of Lisbon’s best chef’s cooking up a storm.
-As well as some of the best restaurant’s in the city you’ll find many cultural events taking place at the market too.
+Head to the massive food hall located within the Mercado da Riberia market to find some of Lisbon’s best chefs cooking up a storm.
+As well as some of the best restaurants’s in the city you’ll find many cultural events taking place at the market too.

 The Castelo de Sao Jorge